Federico Ravaglia: Loan to Reggina

 On 21 July 2022, Ravaglia joined Reggina on loan.
 The loan was terminated early in January 2023 after Nicola Bagnolini suffered a long-term injury and Bologna needed a third goalkeeper.

+Return to Bologna

+On 20 December 2023, Ravaglia started and saved a penalty kick by Lautaro Martínez in a 2–1 away victory over Inter Milan, in the round of 16 of the Coppa Italia.